ctyar/ef-contrib/README.md

 # ef-contrib

-A simple Ping like tool to check the common network connection issues in Iran. `pingct` is designed to constantly check the network connection and in case of any issue run a set of tests to facilitate troubleshooting.
+A simple tool that facilitates the common scenarios with Entity Framework Core. `ef-contrib` is designed to keep the database in sync with your migrations.
+For example, when you add or remove a new migration you don't need to manually update the database.

 ## Get started